iterative/dvc.org/content/docs/command-reference/add.md

 other DVC commands), a few actions are taken under the hood:

 1. Calculate the file hash.
-2. Move the file contents to the cache (by default in `.dvc/cache`) (if `--to-remote` option given, then move them to the remote storage), using the file hash to form the cached file path.
-(See [Structure of cache directory](/doc/user-guide/project-structure/internal-files#structure-of-the-cache-directory) for more details.)
+2. Move the file contents to the cache (by default in `.dvc/cache`) (or to remote storage if `--to-remote` is given), using the file hash to form the cached file path.
+(See
+   [Structure of cache directory](/doc/user-guide/project-structure/internal-files#structure-of-the-cache-directory) for more details.)
 3. Attempt to replace the file with a link to the cached data (unless